 Old family, new friends

-Of course, despite our lighthearted graveyard experience, death isn’t all silly skeletons and pretty remembrances for Mexicans.
+Of course, despite our lighthearted graveyard experience, death isn’t only silly skeletons and pretty remembrances for Mexicans.
 Two days later, during an afternoon mass for the dead in the same cemetery, many tears were shed.
-In the middle of it, a strange and sudden change came over the weather: Dark clouds seized the sunny sky; a high wind blew dust from the street into our eyes.
+In the middle of it, a strange and sudden change came over the weather: Dark clouds seized the sky; a high wind blew dust from the street into our eyes.
 The rain fell hard and fast, without warning.

 We sought shelter at Rafael’s father’s grave, huddling for dry warmth under the flimsy tin roof; young Alberto kept trying to give me the T-shirt off his back.
 A short distance away, a new burial began, the bereaved family braving the elements.
 Through the rushing downpour, I caught the moans and sobs of raw grief.

-But for that first night of el Día de los Muertos, it was OK to leave the vulnerability behind and celebrate the dead, among old family and new friends.
+But for that first night of Día de los Muertos, it was OK to leave the vulnerability behind and celebrate the dead, among old family and new friends.
 When Rafael offered to drive us home late that night, we hesitated, knowing he’d put back a few beers.
 His whole family assured us he was fine to drive the short distance to our guesthouse; several hours and many tamales had passed since our arrival.
 We weren’t sure if we could even find a taxi back to town at that hour, so we conceded.

 In the front seat of his pick-up truck, I secured the single seatbelt around Scott and myself, to Rafael’s amusement.
 He drove slowly and took back roads, where we hardly even glimpsed another vehicle.
 “See?
 I’m a good driver,” he insisted.